niaid/niaid-design-system/Readme.md

 ## Deploying the Site

 To make a production build, run the make deploy command.
 This will compile the project, move assets into the public_html directory, and deploy the contents of the directory to the AWS S3 bucket.
+You must be connected to BAH AWS SAML.

 ```
 make deploy